ashtono7/Yune-Custom-Characters/README.md

 Byleth

 ### Fire Emblem 17: Engage

-Alear
+Alear<br>
+Alfred

 ## TODO

-Characters from FE engage<br>
-Make program for custom .json creation (can only use one .json for shuffler at a time)
+Make program for custom .json creation (can only use one .json for shuffler at a time)<br>
+Characters from other franchises as close to FE8 look and feel as possible